Mr. Big

 Art of Fighting 2, The King of Fighters '96, The King of Fighters '98: Ultimate Match, The King of Fighters XI, SNK Vs. Capcom: Card Fighters Clash, Card Fighters Clash 2, Card Fighters Clash DS, Neo Geo Battle Coliseum, Fatal Fury: City of the Wolves

 A little cocky are we?
-What kind of ass really calls himself "Mr. Big"?
-Compensating for something there, buddy?
+What kind of insecure dude calls himself "Mr. Big"?
+Compensating for something, buddy?
 I bet he drives a big truck for the same reason.
-I always enjoyed beating up Mr. Smalls with Ryu or Robert in AOF1.
-He was tough, like any proper fighting game boss should be, but he was also beatable.
+I always loved beating up *Mr. Smalls with Ryu or Robert in AOF1.
+I'll give him credit though, he is a tough opponent and convincing bad guy... like any proper fighting game boss should be.
 Criminals and kidnappers need to get wrecked!

-Mr. Big is among the first "pimp" designs of the fighting game world, for better or worse.
-Even though he's a bit of a sleaze and a boss that proper heroes love to hate, Mr. Big is still a memorable SNK character.
-I'm glad he crossed over into KOF (even though he only appeared in a few games).
-I never really liked him, but even I didn't think he should've been completely left out of AOF3.
+Mr. Big is the first "pimp" design in the fighting game universe, for better or worse.
+Even though he's a bit of a sleazebag and a boss that heroes love to hate, Big is still a memorable SNK character.
+I'm glad he crossed over to KOF (even though he only appeared in a few games).
+I never personally liked him or used him, but even I didn't think he should've been left out of AOF3.
 Big's double eskrima fighting style is a classic one for martial arts lovers and enthusiasts, so he gets some instant cool points there.
 Some elements of his fighting style were cool, though he's a big boring in some ways.
-His M. Bison psycho crusher move is pretty laughable though.
-He got some goofy spinnin' moves, don't he?
+His M. Bison psycho crusher move always makes me laugh.

 Fighting Style / Moveset